-Recently, LEGO introduced a LEGO actuator that is included in their Power Functions system (see Figure 9-11).
-The actuator itself is not powered, so it is allowed to be used in FLL events.
+Recently, LEGO introduced its actuator, which is included in their Power Functions system (see Figure 9-11).
+The actuator itself is not powered, so it is allowed to be used in FIRST LEGO League events.
 The LEGO actuator can extend to a length of five LEGO studs, about 1.6 inches.
-It has an internal torque gearing system that will prevent over extending, and about 26 full turns are needed to extend the actuator completely.
+It has an internal torque gearing system that will prevent overextending, and about 26 full turns are needed to extend the actuator completely.
 The actuator is not included in any LEGO MINDSTORMS kits, so this is something you'd have to buy separately from LEGO.

 Figure 9-11.
-LEGO Power Functions actuator
+LEGO Power Functions' actuator

-To work the LEGO actuator, you simply attach your LEGO NXT motor to the rear of the actuator and rotate the motor in a forward motion to extend the actuator, as shown in Figure 9-12.
+To work the LEGO actuator, you simply attach your LEGO EV3 motor to the rear of the actuator and rotate the motor in a forward motion to extend the actuator, as shown in Figure 9-12.
 To make the actuator contract, you just rotate the motor backward.
-This is a great new element from LEGO, and I believe you will see it become more and more popular in LEGO robotics as teams discover its existence.
+This is a great element from LEGO, and I believe you will see it become more and more popular in LEGO robotics as teams discover its existence.

 Figure 9-12.
-The LEGO Power Functions actuator extends as the rear shaft is turned.
+The LEGO Power Functions' actuator extends as the rear shaft is turned

 Using the LEGO actuator to drive an attachment is great for movements that need to be slow and precise.
 Recall that the actuator extends only 1.6 inches and takes 26 motor rotations to get there.
 That ratio of 1.6 inches to 26 turns tell you that this motion is a slow-moving action, which is good for missions that need smooth slow pushing.
-The 2010 FLL Body Forward challenge was full of just such missions.
+The FIRST LEGO League 2010 Body Forward challenge was full of just such missions.
 At least five missions on this challenge can be done with pushing, and a few of them require slow pushing.
 Trying to get slow precision pushing with the bumper of a robot is not going to be easy, but you can pull up to the mission object with your robot and then activate the actuator to slowly push the item as needed with full control over the speed and force.
-Figure 9-13 shows an actuator connected to the front of the robot chassis that can allow for a nice, smooth pushing action.